AdrienB-OC/Project-4-Local-Chess-Tournament-Manager/README.md

 ```
 python3 main.py
 ```
+See below for more details on how to use the script.
 # Making use of the script :

 You have 2 options :
-## Use the ready to use database in the "exemple_bdd" folder
+## 1 - Use the ready to use database in the "exemple_bdd" folder
-Simply drag the 2 files (players_db.json and tournaments_db.json) in the main folder (the one with the main.py file) and run the script.
+Simply drag/copy the 2 files (players_db.json and tournaments_db.json) in the main folder (the one with the main.py file) and run the script.
 You can add more data to these 2 files via the script.
-## Create your own databases
+## 2 - Create your own databases
 Run the script, you will then need to add at least 8 players via the 1st main menu option.
 Consulting tournament data will require you to run at least 1 full tournament via the 4th main menu option.